 DBAs are also often used in franchising.
 The legal name may be generic, but the DBA would reflect the state and locality it's operating in.

 Although your DBA can be the same as another business' DBA, it still helps when your DBA is unique.
 You should check to see if your hoped-for DBA is already in use.
 Having similar DBAs, while allowed, may possibly lead to trademark problems and also confuse customers.

-Check to see if the DBA is trademarked by doing search.
-Remember that trademark laws protect a person’s DBA, if it is registered as a trademark.
-You can use the Texas Secretary of State's website to do a search by getting an account, with a $1 fee per search.
+Check to see if the DBA is trademarked by doing a search.
+Remember that trademark laws protect a person's DBA if it is registered as a trademark.
+You can use the Texas secretary of state's website to do a search by getting an account, with a $1 fee per search.

-Registering your DBA is similar by municipality in Texas.
-You will need to prepare an ownership certificate if you are an individual, as well as a filing fee that varies but usually is around $9.
-You can check DBAs by going in person as well to the local clerk for the municipality and, for a fee, they will do a name search.
+Registering your DBA is similar by a municipality in Texas.
+You will need to prepare an ownership certificate if you are an individual, as well as a filing fee that varies but is usually around $9.
+You can check DBAs by going in person to the local clerk for the municipality and, for a fee, they will do a name search.

 For businesses hoping to get a DBA: